XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: Experiment Results

-\textbf{Evaluation Protocol:} We adopt five state-of-the-art CLIP-based video learners for evaluation and comparison.
-To conduct a solid evaluation on Kinetics400, we utilize the officially released checkpoints of each method, instead of retraining models.
-In the case of Kinetics150, we ensure a fair comparison by adopting consistent network architectures and training recipes across all the methods based on their official codes.
-During inference, we use one temporal clip for a fair comparison.
-We evaluate each checkpoint on all the four test domains of our XOV-Action benchmark, where different test domains have various types of domain gaps and differ in action category.
+We evaluate each model on all the four test domains of our XOVABench benchmark, where different test domains have various levels of domain gaps and differ in action category.
 For a comprehensive analysis, we report the accuracy of closed-set, open-set and all categories in individual test domains as well as the average accuracies.
-When conducting a comparison between different methods, we prioritize the average overall accuracy as the primary metric.
+When conducting a comparison between different models, we prioritize the average overall accuracy as the primary metric.